 A source-water assessment is available online at ci.wilsonville.or.us/WaterQuality.
-A hard copy can be obtained at City Hall, 29799 SW Town Center Loop E, weekdays between 8 am and 5 pm.
-If you have questions about this report or would like a copy mailed to you, call 503-682-4092.
+If you have questions about this report or would like a hard copy mailed to you, call 503-682-4092.

 City Council meetings occur on the first and third Monday of each month, 7 pm at City Hall; public comments are welcome.